 When to see a doctor

-Seek emergency medical care if you have these signs and symptoms:
+Seek emergency medical care if you have these heart disease signs and symptoms:

 - Chest pain